TheUnsolvedDev/TensorflowML/README.md

    ```

 # Contributions
 Contributions are welcome!
-If you have implemented a new GAN variant or have improvements to existing implementations, feel free to submit a pull request.
+If you have implemented a new insights or have improvements to existing implementations, feel free to submit a pull request.
 Please follow the contribution guidelines outlined in the repository.

 # License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.